Choosing a Throttle (Controller) - Advanced

 An equally simple way to connect from your wireless device to the EX‑CommandStation is by connecting your command station to you home network.
 You need a Command Station with a WiFi Shield or other type of WiFi board.
 Here is an image that represents a indirect connection.

 For those who want the power of JMRI to operate a complex layout, you would install JMRI on a computer or Raspberry Pi and connect your throttle to JMRI wirelessly through its preferred method, usually the wiThrottle Server or Web Server Interface.
 Here is an image that shows connecting wirelessly to JMRI, and connecting JMRI via a USB cable to the Command Station.

-There are at least 3 ways for a throttle to ‘talk’ to a Command Station; the DCC++ command language, wiThrottle Protocol command language, and via the JMRI Web Server command language.
-For an explanation of what these terms mean, and what that means to you, please see Protocols: WiThrottle, DCC++, and Web Servers Explained.
-EX‑CommandStation natively understands our own DCC++ API and the wiThrottle Protocol API, and will work with a direct connection to these throttles.
+There are at least 3 ways for a throttle to ‘talk’ to a Command Station; the DCC-EX Native Commands, wiThrottle Protocol command language, and via the JMRI Web Server command language.
+For an explanation of what these terms mean, and what that means to you, please see Protocols: WiThrottle, DCC-EX Native Commands, and Web Servers Explained.
+EX‑CommandStation natively understands our own DCC-EX Native Commands and the wiThrottle Protocol API, and will work with a direct connection to these throttles.
 However, you can connect throttles to the computer running JMRI, and use JMRI as the middleware to send commands to EX‑CommandStation.
-JMRI uses DCC++ commands when speaking to the Command Station.
+JMRI uses DCC-EX Native Commands when speaking to the Command Station.

 Here is a list of some of the throttles you can use with EX‑CommandStation.
 We work closely with developers to help them maintain compatibility with the EX‑CommandStation.
 Check back on occasion, as new devices are being added all the time.